-We define writers from backgrounds that are currently under-represented in publishing as:
+We define writers from backgrounds under-represented in publishing as those who:

 How to apply

 Please note this opportunity is only open to unpublished and un-agented writers based in the UK.
 Apply via Submittable.
 Only one entry per applicant will be accepted.